 Multivariate testing is like running multiple parallel A/B tests and a much quicker way to find the winning combination.

 Let’s suppose you want to test a product in 4 locations and 5 interests with 2 creative images.
 In total, you need to create 4 x 5 x 2 = 40 ads (with 4 x 5 = 20 ad sets) and identify which combinations give a better ROAS.

-While with Ads Manager you may spend hours to achieve this, you can use Adscook and create it in a few seconds.
+While with Ads Manager you may spend hours to achieve this, you can use third-party Facebook advertising tools like Adscook and create it in a few minutes.